Hippolyte Flandrin

 Jean-Hippolyte Flandrin (23 March 1809 – 21 March 1864) was a French Neoclassical painter.
-His most celebrated work, Jeune Homme Nu Assis au Bord de la Mer ("Young Male Nude Seated beside the Sea"), from 1836, is held in the Louvre.
+His most celebrated work, Jeune Homme Nu Assis au Bord de la Mer (1836) is held in the Louvre.

 Biography

 Early life

 From an early age, Flandrin showed interest in the arts and a career as a painter.
-However, his parents pressured him to become a businessman, and having very little training, he was forced to instead become a miniature painter.

-Hippolyte was the second of three sons, all of whom were painters in some aspect.
+He was the second of three sons, all of whom were painters.
 Auguste, his older brother, spent most of his life as a professor at Lyon and later died there.
 Paul, his younger brother, was a painter of portraits and religious imagery.
-He married Aimée-Caroline Ancelot (1822-1882) in 1843, to whom was born Paul Hippolyte Flandrin (1856-1921), who become painter of sacred art, portraitist and decorator.

 Hippolyte and Paul spent some time at Lyon, saving to leave for Paris in 1829 and study under Louis Hersent.
 Eventually, they settled in the studio of Jean-Auguste-Dominique Ingres, who became not only their instructor but their friend for life.
-At first, Hippolyte struggled as a poor artist.
-However, in 1832, he won the Prix de Rome for his painting Recognition of Theseus by his Father.
+In 1832, he won the Prix de Rome for his painting Recognition of Theseus by his Father.
 This prestigious art scholarship meant that he was no longer limited by his poverty.